bagospap/sql-injection-php-demo/funny_sql_injection.md

 ---

-*Photo credit: Unknown original source.
+*Photo credit: https://imgur.com/gallery/glyDZ/comment/125763659.
 This image is often shared in security communities as a humorous but insightful demonstration of SQL injection awareness.*